nondejus/AwesomeUnityCommunity/README.md

 * [Mad Level Manager (Paid)](https://www.assetstore.unity3d.com/en/#!/content/10070) - Provides a level manager, level selector, and progress save/load tools to make it easy to transition between levels and make level selection screens.
 * [UniStorm (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2714) - A customizable dynamic day and night weather system that creates realistic storms and weather.
 * [GreenMambaStealth](https://github.com/DameonL/GreenMambaStealth) - An advanced stealth system for Unity that detects how well-lit a character is, allowing characters to hide in dynamic shadows.
+* [Pedometer-API](https://github.com/olokobayusuf/Pedometer-API) - Pedometer is a native pedometer API for Unity Engine.

 ### :nut_and_bolt: Utilities <a name="utilities"></a>